gblanc25/thesis/README.md

 This repository contains two .ipynb files responsible for data analysis and graph production: ``multicity_income`` and ``multicity_race``.
 It also contains several data folders, although the ``osm`` folder required in the code is missing due to large file sizes.

+The ``boston.ipynb`` file contains the code used to generate visuals in the Introduction, though associated data files are not included here.

 ### Usage

-All required data can be obtained via the PROCESS FLOW provided in each code file; ACS data and TIGER shapefiles have already been provided.
+All required data for the multicity files can be obtained via the PROCESS FLOW provided in each code file; ACS data and TIGER shapefiles have already been provided.

 To produce income-related visuals found in Chapter 4, run ``multicity_income.ipynb``, and ``multicity_race.ipynb`` for Chapter 5.